Causal Inference with Corrupted Data: Measurement Error, Missing Values, Discretization, and Differential Privacy: Finite sample analysis

-Our missingness model generalizes the standard missingness model in the PCR error-in-variables literature in two ways: (i) the missingness of one variable may depend on the missingness of another, and (ii) different variables may be missing with different probabilities.
-These differences are easily visualized by the contrast
+Our missingness model generalizes the standard missingness model in the PCR error-in-variable literature in two ways: (i) the missingness of one variable may depend on the missingness of another, and (ii) different variables may be missing with different probabilities.

-where $\rho_{jj'}=\mathbb{E}[\pi_{ij}\pi_{ij'}]$ does not necessarily equal $\rho_j\rho_{j'}=\mathbb{E}[\pi_{ij}]\mathbb{E}[\pi_{ij'}]$.
 These additional degrees of flexibility are crucial for Census data, where non-responses for different variables are often correlated and where non-response rates of different variables can be vastly different.
 As with measurement error, missingness is independent across rows, but it may be \textit{dependent} within a given row.
-If in a given row of $\pi_{i,\cdot} \in \R^p$ each coordinate is independent, then $\rho_{jj'}=\rho_j\rho_{j'}$ and $\bar{K}$ is constant.
+If each coordinate of $\pi_{i,\cdot} \in \R^p$ is independent, then $\bar{K}$ is constant.
 More generally, $\bar{K}$ quantifies the level of dependence among the entries of $\pi_{i, \cdot}$ within a row.
-Our model allows for different probabilities of missingness for different variables in a way that can depend on the signal.
-The results to follow are conditional on $\bX$ so, for example, the probability $\rho_j$ may depend on $X_{\cdot,j}$.
-For our theoretical results, we define the additional notation
+Our model allows for different probabilities of missingness for different variables, which may depend on the signal in a weak sense: the proof is conditional on $\bX$, so the probability $\rho_j$ may depend on $X_{\cdot,j}$.
+We define the additional notation $ \rho_{\min} \coloneqq \min_{j\in [p]} \rho_j$ and $\boldsymbol{\rho}=diag(\rho_1,...,\rho_p)\in\R^{p\times p}. $ \begin{assumption}[Concentrated signal] Consider the approximation $\bX^{\lr}$ to $\bX$, with singular values $s_1,...,s_r$.
+Assume that $s_1,...,s_r \ge C\sqrt{\frac{mp}{r}}$, where $C$ is an absolute constant. \end{assumption}